solace-iot-team/Bosch-IoT-Showcase/README.md

 ## Overview
 - The XDK 110 is a programmable sensor.
 See details here: http://xdk.bosch-connectivity.com/.
 "I’m a programmable sensor device & a prototyping platform for any IoT use case you can imagine."
-- We have developed a client (the Solace MQTT XDK App) which connects via MQTT to the event mesh.
+- We have developed a client (the **_Solace Bosch XDK App_**) which connects via MQTT to the event mesh.
-- with our partners we have created a few user / business applications:
+- With our partners we have created a few user / business applications:
-  - **SL Corporation:RTView**, a real-time dashboard for visualizing the XDK sensor data (https://sl.com/products/rtview-cloud-for-iot/)
+  - **SL Corporation:RTView**, a real-time dashboard for visualizing the XDK sensor data (https://sl.com/products/rtview-cloud-for-iot/) and a live visual representation of the event mesh
   - **Datawatch:Panopticon**, a streaming analytics tool to analyze the XDK sensor data in real-time (https://www.datawatch.com/our-platform/panopticon-streaming-analytics/)
   - **Dell Boomi:Flow**, a web-based user application to command & control the XDK App (https://boomi.com/platform/flow/)
   - **Solace:Solace Cloud**, to provide the event mesh (https://solace.com/cloud/)